Physics with a Foundation Year BSc MPhys

 Why study this course?

-If you don't have the usual scientific or mathematical background for a physics degree, this four-year Physics with a Foundation Year BSc from Sheffield is exactly the place to begin.
+If you don't have the usual scientific or mathematical background for a physics degree, the four year BSc Physics with a Foundation Year or five year MPhys Physics with a Foundation Year course is exactly the place to begin.

 The foundation year gives you a broad spectrum of modules in chemistry, physics and mathematics.
 Complete this with an average mark of 60 or above, and you’re guaranteed entry into this or any physics degree.